 Technology has changed the way I teach and the way students learn.
-I am enthroned to be in a position to work with a school that is 1:1 and now have 5G wifi availability.
+I am crowned to work with a school that is 1:1 and now has 5G WIFI availability.
 As a leader, I have a cognitive process that supports my angle of teaching and writing.
 Cognitive science is the study of how intelligence is linked to behaviors.
 Students have been provided technology that adds itself to rich learning and meaningful experiences.
 Roger Shank says that cognitive science can save our schools.
 If we can take the idea that academics is the force that guides learning and turns that thought into designing education around cognitive processes, it can change education views.
 In my humble opinion, If w can take the learning into Social processes, we can just maybe keep our young learners engaged authentically.
 Having to educate or be educated in a remote, blended, and hybrid model is something that has allowed all of us to step up.
 Technology as a form of teaching is a decisive move.

 We are in the age of the flipped classroom and blended learning.
 Using cognitive science to better our schools is a step in the right direction.
 Empathy is needed, and educators, teachers, and leaders need to cultivate it, and now!
 We use applications to hook our learners in and drop knowledge on the short and fast.
 Working in a district that has provided us with a Learning Management System, Schoology works seamlessly with the tools I use, Flipgrid, Nearpod, and Padlet.
 Most young learners are tech-savvy and can operate all platforms with ease.
 Educators should stay flexible and work to try and add new tools to their teaching toolbox.

 Students are social beings.
 They have to interact and establish behaviors that allow for communication and collaboration.
 We have to understand and respect their voice.
-I use several platforms/ tools to enable my learners to have real reflective discussions and be creative.
+I use several platforms/ tools to enable my learners to have honest, reflective discussions and be creative.
 We use technology to do just about everything.
 Our students use their devices for more than learning, but some use technology to communicate with one another.
-This limits their physical interaction but increases the cognitive way they process interacting with their social business.
+We should limit their physical interaction but increases the cognitive way they process interacting with their social business.

 Influence having the skill set to get others to do what you want them to do.
 Students can influence one another positively or negatively.
 Consider how schools and education have changed due to a world pandemic.
 Staying mindful of your student’s social interaction will definitely be rewarding because of the confidence nurtured by acceptable teaching practices.